JK3Y/NPS-Browser-macOS/README.md

 ```

 ## Building
-Make sure you have [CocoaPods][] installed.
+Make sure you have [Carthage][] installed.
 Open a terminal and install the dependencies:
 ```
-pod install
+carthage bootstrap --platform macOS --no-use-binaries --cache-builds
 ```
-Open the .xcworkspace file to open the project.
+Open the .xcodeproj file to open the project.

 Build by going to Product > Build.